sakshis30/Diabetes-Mellitus-Prediction-R-/README.md

 **Interpretation of Models on the Onset of Diabetes using Machine Learning**

 The implementation presented in this repository is based on the methodology described in the accompanying conference paper.
-The publication is included in the `paper/` directory with permission for academic and portfolio purposes.
+This project reflects the original implementation developed during undergraduate research in 2020.
+It has been preserved as part of my portfolio to document my work in healthcare machine learning using R.